tamobee/Tweeting-Tesla/README.md

 ## Algo Results/ Project Conclusions

 We took our model results and looked at buy/sell flags for Tesla.
 When running an algo that traded these flags<br>
-we found that our results were not as good as buy and holding strategies for Tesla given its quick rise. <br>
+we found that our results were not as good as buy and holding strategies for Tesla given its quick rise. <br> We had tested the 5-day and 10-day (profit of $1,021,691.88), 10-day and 20-day ($1,840,235.96),
+20-day and 50-day ($1,386,095.99), and 50-day and 100-day ($1,914,389.90).
+With Tesla’s relatively continuous upward trajectory from 2016-2020, buying and holding this position throughout all four years would have most likely yielded the greatest reward.

 ![features](https://github.com/tamobee/project2/blob/main/png_file/algo_results.png)